SamuelSchmidgall/EvolutionarySelfReplication/README.md

 The introduction of metabolism and survival into the environment opens the possibility of determining the effect of adding energy constraints to (neural or morphological) design and determining optimal structures in a natural selection context.
 Perhaps massive brains like humans emerge in complex environments, or perhaps miniscule, hyper-tuned brains emerge like small bugs and such.

 ##### Creativity
-One of the appealing aspects of evolutionary self-replication, is that the evolutionary design is unlimited in potential, and is open to a significant degree of creativity in design.
+One of the appealing aspects of evolutionary self-replication, is that the design is unlimited in potential, and is open to a significant degree of creativity.
-I would love to see some creative and unique approaches emerge; creativity is essential.
+I would love to see some creative and unique approaches to evolution emerge.